aiqm/torchani/README.md

 **TODO**: Support this again (currently only building from source works)

-## Build TorchANI from source
+## From source

-To install TorchANI directly from the GitHub repo run the following:
+To build install TorchANI directly from the GitHub repo run the following:

 ```bash
 # Clone the repo and cd to the directory